Thomas Lloyd Monument, Chapel Hill

 Thomas Lloyd played a role in Orange County politics starting in the 1750s, as his business dealings had brought him to North Carolina by way of Virginia.
 He was born to a Welsh immigrant family.

-The monument stands about 50 feet east of Old Highway 86 at Stony Hill Road, just northwest of the Calvander intersection
+The memorial is located about 50 feet east of Old Highway 86 at Stony Hill Road, just northwest of the Calvander intersection.

 Yes